gitleaks/gitleaks/README.md

 paths = ['''one-file-path-regex''']
 regexes = ['''one-regex-within-the-already-matched-regex''']

-# This is a global allowlist which has a higher order of precendence than rule-specific allowlists.
+# This is a global allowlist which has a higher order of precedence than rule-specific allowlists.
 # If a commit listed in the `commits` field below is encountered then that commit will be skipped and no
 # secrets will be detected for said commit.
 The same logic applies for regexes and paths.
 [allowlist]